-- Learn about the different gene transfer techniques (L1) - Compare and contrast biological and artificial delivery systems (L3) - To understand the mechanism of expression of cloned genes in bacterial, plant and animal cells (L3) - To learn the concept of different types of blot analysis (L1)
+- Learn about the different gene transfer techniques (L2). - Understand the different biological delivery systems (L2). - Compare and contrast biological and artificial delivery systems (L1). - To understand the mechanism of expression of cloned genes in bacterial, plant and animal cells (L2). - To learn the concept of different types of blot analysis (L2).

-Transgenic plants - production of golden rice, transgenic animaIs - mouse and sheep.
+Transgenic plants - production of golden rice, transgenic animals - mouse and sheep.
 RNA silencing - siRNAs, shRNA and anti- sense RNAs -mechanism and applications

-- To highlight the importance of transgenic plants and animals (L3) - To learn the concept of RNA silencing and its mechanism (L1) - Explore the applications of RNA silencing (L4)
+- To highlight the importance of transgenic plants and animals (L2). - Understand the production of transgenic plants (L2). - Understand the production of transgenic animals (L2). - To learn the concept of RNA silencing and its mechanism (L1). - Explore the applications of RNA silencing (L2).